Covid 19 Delta outbreak: Ministry of Health 1pm update to give two-day case numbers - NZ Herald

 And it's likely further cases of Covid have also been caught at the border, with most of them probably Omicron.

-So far New Zealand has avoided community transmission of the new, more transmissible variant - but experts have warned Omicron could sneak out of MIQ any day now, giving rise to a fast-mov outbreak.
+So far New Zealand has avoided community transmission of the new, more transmissible variant - but experts have warned Omicron could sneak out of MIQ any day now, giving rise to a fast-moving outbreak.

 READ MORE